Ministry-of-Silly-Scripts/codewars-js-high/NOTES.md

   - update code/test files ✅
 - domain discussion ✅
 - perform the 'canary' test just to check if the structure works ✅
+- letterScore:
+    - it should return 1 for input equal to 'a' ✅